 Brandon Vogt is a bestselling author of twelve books and the founder of ClaritasU, which trains Catholics how to talk about their faith, especially hot-button issues.
 He works as the Senior Publishing Director for Bishop Robert Barron’s Word on Fire Catholic Ministries.

-He is also the founder and Chairman of the Board for Chesterton Academy of Orlando, a new classical high school, grounded in the Catholic faith.
+He is also the founder and chairman of Chesterton Academy of Orlando, a classical high school, grounded in the Catholic faith.

 Brandon’s work has been featured by several media outlets including NPR, FoxNews, CBS, EWTN, Vatican Radio, Our Sunday Visitor, National Review, and Christianity Today.